wyjhxq/wyjhxq.github.io/_pages/about.md

 # Brief Biography
 I am currently an assitant professor in the [Computer Science Department](https://cs.indiana.edu/) at Indiana University at Bloomington.
 I received my Ph.D. degree from Texas A&M University.
-My research interests include machine learning, Numerical optimzation, Bayesian methods, and their applications in computational biology.
+My research interests include machine learning, numerical optimzation, Bayesian methods, graph theory, and their applications in computational biology.

 # To prospective Ph.D. students
 I am recruiting for graduate students.
 Research Assistantship (RA) positions will be offered to outstanding students who are hard-working and motivated.
 Interested candidates should email their CVs, transcripts, and brief research statements.